intel/rsp-sw-toolkit-im-suite-tempo-device-service/README.md

 |45| - |c2|Checksum (CRC32)|

 ### Sending BLE data
-The [`sendhci.sh` script](bin/sendhci.sh) starts scanning for BLE advertisements, reads the `hcidump` raw data, and `curl`s it to a host.
-If you have a computer with a working bluetooth adapter, you can use the script (probably with `sudo`):
+The [`sendhci.sh` script](bin/sendhci.sh) reads the `hcidump` raw data and `curl`s it to a host, presumably the one running the tempo-device-service.
+By default, it uses `hcitool lescan --duplicates` to starts scanning for BLE advertisements, but on some systems, this gives `Input/Output Error`, in which case you can tell the script to skip the scan command, and instead activate the scan with something else like `bluetoothctl` (instructions for this are below).

+If you have a computer with a working bluetooth adapter, you can use the script (note that you'll likely need to use `sudo`).
+It uses sensible defaults, but supports a small handful of options:

-    usage: ./sendhci.sh [OPTIONS]
+    usage: ./bin/sendhci.sh [OPTIONS]
     OPTIONS:
          --host|-h ENDPOINT
-             where to send hcidump data
+             Specify where to send hcidump data.
-             default: localhost:9001/hcidump
+             default: localhost:80/hcidump

          --device|-d HCI_DEVICE_NUM
-             number of the hci device to use
+             Specify the number of the hci device to use
              default: 0

          --verbose|-v
-             print scan data while running
+             Print commands and scan data while running.
              default: false

+         --no-lescan
+             Only do hcidump, skipping the lescan.
+             this is useful if you're starting scanning elsewhere, e.g., via when using bluetoothctl:
+                 > sudo bluetoothctl
+                 > menu scan
+                 > duplicate-data on
+                 > back
+                 > scan on
+             default: false

+         --whitelist|-w
+             Pass the '--whitelist' option to lescan (if using).
+             Doing so instructs the bluetooth device to only report data that matches a device on the bluetooth whitelist.
+             default: false

+          --help
+             Show this message and exit.

 Sending data in this way requires a working bluetooth stack and device.
 On linux, most or all of the software is likely already installed.
 If so, the script should work without issue.
 If it doesn't, here are some tips you can use to troubleshoot.

 Processing messages can go wrong in a few main steps:
-- the sensors aren't on/beaconing
+- the sensors aren't powered/on/beaconing
 - BLE messages aren't picked up by the receiver
 - messages aren't making it over the network to the service
-- the services doesn't recognizes the message or can't extract the temperature
+- the services doesn't recognize the message or can't extract the temperature

 #### Get Bluetooth messages from the device
 If you don't have bluetooth tools installed, you can get them on ubuntu with: